 Traci W. Pirri, LCSW

 Family is important in my life.
 My house is full, loud & always on the go.
 I have a wonderful New York-Italian husband and two adopted kiddos.
 Balancing family with a private practice is a dance.
 So, I am as committed to mindfulness, intention, and mood management for myself as I am for you.

 Also, I am a bit of a nerd and love learning.
 I refuel in nature, doing yoga, and spending time with my family.
 At times, I have been accused of being overly earnest and eternally hopeful.
 These qualities motivate my approach to therapy and coaching.

 How I work

-When you are ready to reach out, you can call or email or schedule a 15-minute free consultation call at a time you know will work for both of us.
-Request Appointment Click here for the link to my schedule.
+When you are ready to reach out, you can schedule a 15-minute free consultation call or skip straight to scheduling an appointment.
 For reference, my office hours are Mon, Tues & Thurs 8:00-2pm CST.

 15-Minute Free Phone Consultation